mbchang/data-driven-characters/README.md

 ```
 This produces a UI based on [the official Streamlit chatbot example]([url](https://github.com/streamlit/llm-examples/blob/main/Chatbot.py)) that looks like this:
 ![image](https://github.com/mbchang/data-driven-characters/assets/6439365/14317eaa-d2d9-48fa-ac32-7f515825cb85)
+It uses the `map_reduce` summarization chain for generating corpus summaries by default.

 ### Host on Streamlit